scoopgracie/ldtc/README.md

 # LDTC
-LDTC, Language-Detecting Text Classifier, is a pure Python trainable language detector with no external dependencies.
+LDTC, Language-Detecting Text Classifier, is a pure Python trainable language detector with no non-stdlib dependencies.

 ## CLI Tool
 If you just want to do some simple detection on the command line, use the